-During summertime, starting from middle June, you can reach Portovenere and Cinque Terre by boat departing from the coast of Tuscany.
-The Consorzio Marittimo Turistico 5 Terre – Golfo dei Poeti offers a daily cruise to Cinque Terre departing from the marina of Viareggio, Forte dei Marmi, Massa, and Carrara.
+During summertime, starting in the middle of June, you can reach Portovenere and Cinque Terre by boat departing from the coast of Tuscany.
+The Consorzio Marittimo Turistico 5 Terre – Golfo Dei Poeti offers a daily cruise to Cinque Terre departing from the marina of Viareggio, Forte Dei Marmi, Massa, and Carrara.

-For example, you can reach Viareggio by car or by train and from there you get the boat that will bring to CT cruising the Ligurian Sea.
+For example, you can reach Viareggio by car or by train and from there you get the boat that will bring you to CT cruising the Ligurian Sea.
 The itinerary usually includes one hour stop in Portovenere, then you will reach Monterosso, the last of the five villages.
-While cruising you have the opportunity to admire all the villages and its colored houses from the sea.
-In Monterosso, you have about 3 hours to enjoy the beach or walk around the tiny village before to get onboard and go back to Tuscany.
+While cruising you have the opportunity to admire all the villages and their colored houses from the sea.
+In Monterosso, you have about 3 hours to enjoy the beach or walk around the tiny village before getting on board and going back to Tuscany.

-More info about costs and timetable on the official website of the boat company Navigazione Golfo dei Poeti.
+More info about costs and timetables is on the official website of the boat company Navigazione Golfo dei Poeti.

 Book the best Escorted Tour

 Personally, I wouldn’t recommend this solution but if you haven’t enough time and CT is a must of your Italy trip, a guided Cinque Terre Day tour from Florence is a valid alternative.